ucsd-cse11-w24/ucsd-cse11-w24.github.io/_assignments/pa6.md

 Decide how to represent the return value yourself.

 ## FAQ
-1. You only need to finish/submit 2 of the 4 tasks, and pa6-code assignment on Gradescope is due on the same day as pa6-notes (August 25th).
+1. You only need to finish/submit 2 of the 4 tasks, and pa6-code assignment on Gradescope is due on the same day as pa6-notes (February 21st).